Public Justice Offences incorporating the Charging Standard

 - how much of it was still to run.

 Where police wish to interview current or past jurors in the course of an investigation, they must seek the juror's details from the Crown Court where the trial was heard prior to doing so.
 Under previous practice directions, the Crown Court required approval from the Vice-President of the Court of Appeal (Criminal Division) prior to providing a juror’s details to the police for the purposes of an investigation into jury irregularity.
 Such approval is no longer required.
-Provision of a juror’s details to the police is now a matter for the Crown Court (amendment no. 4 to the Criminal Practice Directions as handed down by the Lord Chief Justice on 16 July 2015 ).
+Provision of a juror’s details to the police is now a matter for the Crown Court.

 The CPS should notify the AGO before making the application, which should be made via the Crown Court and passed to the Court of Appeal for consideration.
 The Court of Appeal may draft questions in order to elicit the information required.
 This requirement still applies where the trial judge has purported to give permission for such enquiries or even directed they take place.